Numigi/aeroo_reports/README.md

 ## Numbers and Currencies

-Aeroo defines 2 helpers for formatting number field values in the language of the report.
+Aeroo defines helpers for formatting number field values in the language of the report.

 * format_decimal
 * format_currency
+* format_hours

 ### Exemple for format_decimal